HR graduate schemes

 What are the entry requirements?

-To be eligible to apply for a human resources graduate programme, you'll typically require a 2:1 degree in any subject.
-Some companies will accept a 2:2 and others will take previous work experience and postgraduate qualifications into consideration.
+In order to apply for a human resources graduate programme, you'll typically need at least a 2:1 degree in any subject.
+Some companies may accept a 2:2, while others will consider previous work experience and postgraduate qualifications.

 How do I apply?